tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cognitiveservices/bing-web-api-v7-reference.md

 <a name="webanswer"></a>
 ### WebAnswer
-Defines a lsit of relevant webpage links.
+Defines a list of relevant webpage links.

 |Name|Value|Type|
 |----------|-----------|----------|